 Budget items that are subject to goods and services taxes must add *6.937%.
 This rate includes the Federal GST (*5%), Québec TVQ (9.975%), 67% rebate on the federal GST and 47% rebate on the Québec TVQ.

-Further details are available from the McGill Financial Services Knowledge Base.
+Further details are available on the McGill Financial Services website.

 Purchase of goods & services ($100,000 and over)